hmajid2301/live-light/README.md

 ## Future Features

-- Make requests using HTTPS.
+- Make requests using HTTPS
-- Set Active/inactive colour via config
 - Allow other methods of changing colour (generalise)
 - Extend `live-light-server` api to be able to display more complicated patterns
 - Add docker images